-Trader Joe’s Everything but the Bagel Sesame Seasoning Blend deserves its cultish devotion—and here are five delicious ways to use it more often.
+Trader Joe’s Everything but the Bagel Sesame Seasoning Blend took the top spot in TJ’s 11th Annual Customer Choice Awards earlier this year—and it deserves its cultish devotion.
+Here are five of our favorite ways to use it every day.

 Let’s be honest.
 Everything bagels are the best.
 I know you may want to argue.
 Some like the mellowness of sesame, or the texture of poppy seeds, or even the sweetness of cinnamon raisin when we’re feeling nostalgic.
 But my favorite adult bagel is an everything bagel, and I love finding a whole wheat everything bagel; it makes me feel very virtuous.
 I argue that it’s the seasoning that makes the everything bagel so appealing; the crunch of the coarse salt, the umami of the roasted garlic and onion, and the sweetness of the sesame.
 It really gives you everything!